pegasystems/uplus-wss/README.md

 # UPlus WSS Static files

 The Uplus application is a typical web application built as a Progressive Web Application (PWA) with one of the latest framework (Vue.js).
-It showcases how a Single Page Application (SPA) can be integrated with the Pega Platform around Mashup, Co-Browse, Pega chat and Knowledge Management as well as with Customer Decision Hub for offers and realtime streams.
+It showcases how a Single Page Application (SPA) can be integrated with the Pega Platform around Mashup, Web-Embed, Co-Browse, Pega chat and Knowledge Management as well as with Customer Decision Hub for offers and realtime streams.
 It demonstrates how these technologies can be integrated with a typical consumer grade web application to provide a seamingless experience and interaction.

 ![](https://github.com/pegasystems/uplus-wss/workflows/Main%20workflow/badge.svg)